PhilHen/HieroglyphicKeyboards/README.md

 # How to use the keyboard
 Once the keyboard is installed, switch to that keyboard (refer to the [keyman documentation](https://help.keyman.com/)).

-Signs encoding is similar to JSesh.
-Except for Egyptian hieroglyph format controls (see below), the keystrokes listed below act on the character (latin or hieroglyphic) immediately preceding the cursor.

-Specific keys are specific to the hardware layout:
+Keys are specific to the hardware layout, and usage instructions can therefore be found in layout-specific help pages
 * [azerty-be instructions](https://github.com/PhilHen/HieroglyphicKeyboards/wiki/Using-the-azerty%E2%80%90be-keyboard)
 * qwerty-us instructions (TO BE COMPLETED)